-I’m currently sitting here, basking in its lovely glow and eating two (or three) of these Chocolate Dipped Ginger Cookies.
+I’m currently sitting here, basking in its lovely glow and eating two (or three) of these Chocolate Dipped Gingerbread Cookies.

 If you think chocolate and gingerbread is a bit of a weird combo, I don’t totally blame you.
 I probably wouldn’t gravitate towards it had I not grown up with these cookies.
 Honestly though, the flavours go really well together!

 I chose to dip the cookies into dark chocolate, but you can use any kind of chocolate you like.
 I prefer to use high quality chocolate because you can really tell the difference in flavour — especially with something like these cookies — but if all you have is good old chocolate chips, those will work just fine too.